0x3321c/profile-deletion/README.md

     - Delete account not supported by native Windows tools

 <summary>  When to use it ?  </summary>
+    - Scenario
         - Whenever it is necessary to make room on the computer.
         - Remove a corrupted account
         - For testing purpose

     </details>
  <p align="right">(<a href="#readme-top">back to top</a>)</p>